theteachr/python-basics/README.md

 ## Comments

 Comments are a nice way to explain what your code does.
-These are lines of text which are ignored by the compiler and are just there for conveying the usage of certain pieces of code.
+These are lines of text which are ignored by the compiler and are just there for conveying the usage of certain pieces of code.<br>
-They can be single-line or docstring.
+They can be single-line or docstring.<br>
-Single-line comments begin with `#`
+Single-line comments begin with `#`<br>
 Docstrings begin and end with either `'''` or `"""`.
 ```python
 # This is a single line comment